print/desktop | ux/ui design | adobe illustrator + processinggo to interactive prototype

 I began prototyping different layouts to find the best way to visualize the information.
-I created two different visualizations for the piano and guitar fretboard, that were not necessarily unique in comparison to other people’s visualizations, but I wanted them to feel consistent.
+I created two different visualizations for the piano and guitar fretboard that were not necessarily unique in comparison to other people’s visualizations, but I wanted them to feel consistent.
 Since music is heavily focused around the key you are playing in, I chose to have that displayed in a larger font, as well as the overall guide to what the notes were in that key.
-With that focus in mind, I made it so the notes within the given key on the piano/guitar were highlighted with colour and a darker font.
+With that focus in mind, I made it so the notes within the given key on the piano/guitar were highlighted.

 After the initial ideation I created this template for what a singular key would look like.
 I decided to keep the labels for the musical key at the top with a large font so that it is high in the hierarchy.
-I also included two different variations of the guitar fretboard, one in the standard tuning and additional common tuning.
-I highlighted the fret numbers with one/two circles based on the common labelling on a real guitar fretboard.
+I also included two different variations of the guitar fretboard, one in the standard tuning and one in an additional common tuning.
+I highlighted the fret numbers with one or two circles based on the common labelling on a real guitar fretboard.
 Finally, I labelled the octaves on the piano with numbers, which will give a reference to which colour is associated to which octave, shown by the coloured bar above the piano keyboard.

 Once the final template was created, I began fleshing out how the colour scheme would be applied to the layout.
 The colours are used a signifier to show which octave is being used.
 This was done so that whoever is using this tool can quickly find the note that they want to translate, and since there is only one of each note per octave, the colour helps them identify the note to translate efficiently.